advaitambeskar/advaitambeskar/README.md

 ### Hey!
 It's Advait

 I am the [Director of Engineering at Buena](https://www.buena.life/).
-I was the C.T.O of [The Fitting Room](https://www.thefittingroom.tech).
-You can check our projects [here](https://github.com/TheFittingRoom).
+I was the [C.T.O of The Fitting Room](https://www.thefittingroom.tech).

 ### Social Media
 I am reachable via